Why MET?

 Our Students

 The MET graduate program typically has between twenty and thirty students.
-Some come directly from undergraduate, while others are returning to academia from the workforce.
-Some have participated in enrichment programs, such as SROP’s and PREP’s, others have had experience working in laboratories at their home institutions, and for some, their first extensive research experiences come as part of the graduate program.
-They come from across the country and across the world.
+Many of our students join MET directly after their undergraduate degree, while others have earned master’s degrees or are returning to academia from the workforce.
+Some have participated in enrichment programs, such as SROPs and PREP.
+Others have had experience working in laboratories at their home institutions, and for some, their first extensive research experiences come as part of the graduate program.

 Commitment to Diversity, Equity, and Inclusion